 - My favorite, check out your Google Analytics to see which pages are being visited and which are ignored.
-And try out the amazing tool, Crazy Egg, to see where people actually click.
-I’ve seen it repeatedly, where a client hates or loves an element, and analytics tell the real story of what users want.
+And try out Crazy Egg or Hotjar to see where people actually click.
+I’ve seen it repeatedly, where a client hates or loves an element, and analytics tell the real story of what users are responding to.

 - Can you move or repurpose content?
-I personally found that my testimonials page was never visited, but by placing them on different pages, they’re used and aren’t ignored.
+I personally found that my testimonials page was never visited, but by placing them on different pages, they aren’t ignored.

 Once you’ve reevaluated, consider putting it on index cards or Post-its so it’s more visual, or tossing it on a whiteboard.
 Evaluate, reevaluate.
 Live with it.
 And put it into play.